12 Best Horror Movies of the 2000s

 The 2000s were a tough year for the horror genre.
 Bombarded with remakes and parodies, it looked like a lost cause for all horror lovers.
 While the 90s saw a meta rise in this genre, with ‘Silence of the Lambs’ (1991), ‘The Blair Witch Project’ (1999), ‘The Sixth Sense’ (1999) and ‘Misery’ (1990) bringing this genre to the mainstream circuit, the 2000s seemed to have mellowed down, with audience accepting the new era of superhero flicks.
 However, some directors, with the keen eye of an artist, managed to reinvent this ironically endearing genre by introducing a more comprehensive touch into reality.

-For this list, I have taken into account the films with extensively deal with horror and its disturbingly satisfying elements.
+For this list, I have taken into account the films that extensively deal with horror and its disturbingly satisfying elements.
 I am not taking horror parodies ‘Scary Movie’ (2000), ‘Shaun of the Dead’ (2004) and ‘Zombieland’ (2009), as they deserve a list of their own.
 Honourable mentions – ‘The Descent’ (2005), ‘The Others’ (2001), ‘The Orphanage’ (2007), ‘Dawn of the Dead’ (2004), ‘The Mist’ (2007).
 Although these movies are brilliant in their own right, the picks of this list redefined the horror genre and marked a stamp of brilliant achievement in the new decade.
 So, here is the list of top horror movies of the 2000s.

 12. Drag Me to Hell (2009)